This is the article about zoom lenses and prime lenses that I wish I had read before I ventured into the DSLR world.

 The 20mm is probably my favorite lens for dog portraits!
 Most dogs love getting in close to check out a lens, and this lens gives their snout and face adorable distortion.

 This kind of distortion is not generally what you want with portraits of people!
+But you can get some cool action shots with it.

 35mm – Flexible Fun